What is a Life Cycle Assessment?

 We can’t talk about life cycle assessments without a lesson on carbon.

-Together, they equal “whole life carbon.”
+👣 Together, they equal “whole life carbon” which many people call “carbon footprint”.

 Life cycle assessments evaluate different strategies to help architects and developers make informed decisions with the goal of reducing a building’s embodied carbon.